Healthdirect Free Australian health advice you can count on.

 Communication tips

-• Talk to the person about current events.
+• Talk to them about current events, your thoughts and feelings.

-• Help to orientate the person using daily events.
+• Orientate them using daily events.
 For example, instead of saying "He will be here at 2 o'clock", say "He will be here after lunch".

-Encourage the person to remain physically active by walking and doing gentle exercise if possible, but also make sure they get plenty of rest and relaxation.
-Confusion can be worse at night if the person is overtired.
+• Make sure the person gets enough rest and relaxation.
+Confusion can be worse at night if the person becomes overtired.

 Personal care and diet

-Make sure the person is treated with dignity and respect if they need additional help with going to the toilet or with personal hygiene tasks such as washing or getting dressed.
+Make sure the person is treated with dignity and respect if they need help going to the toilet or with personal hygiene tasks.

 Tips for their environment

-• Keep lighting at a moderate level, not too bright and not too dull.
-Night time lighting may be needed to prevent falls or trips if the person is in unfamiliar surroundings.
+• Keep lighting moderate; not too bright and not too dull.
+Night lights can help prevent falls or tripping over if the person is in unfamiliar surroundings.

-• Place a clock and a calendar near the person so they are reminded of the date and time.
+• Place a clock and a calendar near the person so they know the date and time.

-• If a person needs care away from their home and familiar surroundings, it can help to have objects that are familiar to them, for example a favourite blanket and photographs.
+• If a person needs care away from their familiar surroundings, it can help to bring objects familiar to them.
+For example, a favourite blanket and photographs can be helpful.

 Wandering